lettleprince/SwipeIt/README.md

 bundle exec pod install
 ```

-Now you can open `Reddit.xcworkspace` and Run the `Reddit` target onto your simulator or iOS device.
+Now you can open `SwipeIt.xcworkspace` and Run the `SwipeIt` target onto your simulator or iOS device.

 You can also run the tests by calling: